FabianS-Privat/CyclonCheatSheetSite/docs/Act 4/Belly of the Beast.md

 1. Move West if you can
 2. Otherwise Move North if you can
 3. If neither is possible Move East
-4. If hitting a Deadend turn around and repeat at top
+4. If hitting a Dead End turn around and repeat at top
    :::

 The above simple Rule applies to all Layouts with one Exception, sometimes at the Start you have to move South first, then a long East Passage, before the above Simple Rule applies again.